and-ampersand-and/PyBricks-Train-Motor-Control-Script/README.md

 There is sometimes a slight lag between broadcasting and observing.
 It is usually unnoticeable, but is most noticeable if one of the hubs is connected to a computer via bluetooth.
 In testing, this seems to have very little affect on performance while running a train.

+# Troubleshooting

+Multiple users have observed issues using L-Motors with this script, including me.
+These seem to be erratic, with the script working sometimes but not always.
+I've attempted to fix it a couple times but being unable to consistently recreate it has made that very difficult.

+The error is that the first time you press a direction on the remote, the script will crash and the hub will start blinking blue.
+Pressing the green button on the hub will launch the script again, but it will likely keep crashing.

+To fix this issue, I recommend rolling back your PyBricks firmware to 3.2.3, which has worked for me.
+You'll have to use an older version of this script that doesn't include Broadcasting compatibility.

+### Step 1: Download PyBricks 3.2.3
+Download pybricks-cityhub-v3.2.3.zip from Pybrick's github page here: https://github.com/pybricks/pybricks-micropython/releases/tag/v3.2.3

+### Step 2: Re-install PyBricks on your Hub with the old firmware
+Re-install Pybricks on your hub.
+But on the first step under 'Select your hub' (https://youtu.be/sgDMOHEmgL0?t=103) you'll want to upload the ZIP file you downloaded under 'Advanced'.
+After you do this, Pybricks code will keep asking you if you want to update to the latest firmware.
+You'll want to ignore that.

+### Step 3: Use an older version of the script

+You will need this older version of the script: https://github.com/and-ampersand-and/PyBricks-Train-Motor-Control-Script/blob/0b5dc0766753b03aacfd82886135d69e5ef04071/motorcontrol_modified.py
+The newer version of the script has Broadcasting functionality that isn't compatible with PyBricks 3.2.3